2022 Late Model Rules

 A. One piece non-adjustable, heavy-duty magnetic steel aftermarket spindles with unaltered stock pin must be used.
 Both left and right spindles must be of the same make, design, height, inclination and offset.
 Bolt on steering arms are permitted and must be made of magnetic steel.

 B. Offset spindles are not permitted.
-The measurement from the top side to the bottom side of the outside mounting surfaces must be the same from left to right.
+The measurement from the upper ball joint block to the lower ball joint block must be the same from side to side.

 C. Heavy duty, magnetic steel, tapered wheel bearings must be used.